jakek14/darkmodeknownvisitors/public/KnownVisitors Privacy Policy (1).pdf.md

 # State Privacy Rights

 Residents of certain U.S. states have additional rights regarding their personal information, which we honor in accordance with applicable state laws.
-The following states (now or in the near future) grant residents specific privacy rights**: California, Colorado, Connecticut, Delaware, Florida, Indiana, Iowa, Montana,Oregon,** **Tennessee,** **Texas,** **Utah,** **and** **Virginia.** Subject to specific terms and exceptions in each law,individuals in these states can:
+The following states (now or in the near future) grant residents specific privacy rights**: California, Colorado, Connecticut, Delaware, Florida, Indiana, Iowa, Montana, Oregon, Tennessee, Texas, Utah, and Virginia.
+Subject to specific terms and exceptions in each law,individuals in these states can:

 **·Confirm** **processing**: Confirm whether we are processing their personal information.